ingredients icon.Ingredients

 On the other hand, research at Texas A&M University has shown that oleic acid, another essential FA, is higher in ground grain-fed beef than grass-fed.
 Oleic acid has been shown to reduce the bad cholesterol, LDL.

-It’s also higher in vitamin E (3 times as much as grain-fed), a powerful antioxidant that may prevent heart disease and some cancers.
+Grass fed beef also has 3 times as much vitamin E than grain fed beef, a powerful antioxidant that may prevent heart disease and some cancers.

 Drugs, Bacteria, Hormones: is Your Beef Safe to Eat?